▌About Paint House Studio

 ▌ Notes on the Exhibition: Archive, or Found Objects

 If the discourse surrounding independent art spaces in Taiwan during the 1990s centred on what kind of art to exhibit, then the conceptual shift revealed through the nineteen-year operation of the Paint House Studio, beginning in 2000, pivoted towards a more fundamental inquiry: what spaces does art require—or perhaps more provocatively, how does space itself generate art?
-This essential question permeates the studio's physical structure, exhibited works, initiated projects of varying scales, and the creative practice of the studio's 'maestro' (if I may use this term)—artist Lin Huang-Ti himself.
-We witness objects that first materialise as an artist's creation, then transform into functional spatial elements, later become incorporated into Lin's artistic expressions, exhibit elsewhere, and eventually return to some corner of the studio.
-These transitions rarely follow a predictable sequence, and the shifting contexts and meanings construct an intricate art-non-art circuit within the Painthouse—elusive to define yet undeniable in presence.
+This essential question permeates the studio's physical structure, exhibited works, initiated projects of varying scales, and the creative practice of the studio's 'master' (if I may use this term)—artist Lin Huang-ti himself.
+We witness objects that first materialise as an artist's creation, then transform into functional spatial elements, later become incorporated into Lin's artistic expressions, exhibited elsewhere, and eventually return to some corner of the studio.
+These transitions rarely follow a predictable sequence, and the shifting contexts and meanings construct an intricate art-non-art circuit within the Paint House—elusive to define yet undeniable in presence.

 Though intellectually fertile, this circuit poses profound challenges for archival practice.
 How might one document a perpetually evolving space?
 What methodology captures objects that fluidly traverse between utility and artistic expression?
-How can one articulate an artistic practice that deliberately resists chronological narrative?
+How can one articulate an artistic practice that deliberately resists linear narrative?
 These questions transcend mere preservation of memory and history, challenging our fundamental understanding of art and the spaces it inhabits.

 —— Nicole Wang (Project Researcher, Asia Art Archive)